Algiers putsch of 1961

 The organisers of the putsch were opposed to the secret negotiations that French Prime Minister Michel Debré's government had started with the anti-colonialist National Liberation Front (FLN).
-General Salan stated that he joined the coup without concerning himself with its technical planning; however, it has always been considered a four-man coup d'état, or as De Gaulle famously put it, "un quarteron de généraux en retraite" ("a quartet of generals in retirement").
+General Salan stated that he joined the coup without concerning himself with its technical planning; however, it has always been considered a four-man coup d'état, or as De Gaulle put it, "un quarteron de généraux en retraite" ("a quartet of generals in retirement").

 The coup was to come in two phases: an assertion of control in French Algeria's major cities Algiers, Oran and Constantine.
 The metropolitan operation would be led by Colonel Antoine Argoud, with French paratroopers descending on strategic airfields.
 The commanders in Oran and Constantine, however, refused to follow Challe's demand that they join the coup.
 At the same time information about the metropolitan phase came to Prime Minister Debré's attention through the intelligence service.

 On 22 April all flights and landings were forbidden in Parisian airfields; an order was given to the Army to resist the coup "by all means".
 The following day, President De Gaulle made a famous speech on television, dressed in his World War II uniform (he was 70 years old and long since a civilian head of state) ordering the French people and military to help him.

 Context

-The majority of the French people had voted in favor of Algerian self-determination during the disputed referendum of 8 January 1961 organised in metropolitan France.
+75% of the French people had voted in favor of Algerian self-determination during the disputed referendum of 8 January 1961 organised in metropolitan France.
 The wording of the referendum was "Do you approve the Bill submitted to the French people by the President of the Republic concerning the self-determination of the Algerian population and the organisation of the public power in Algeria prior to self-determination".

 French citizens living abroad or serving abroad in the military were allowed to vote, as were all adult Algerians, regardless of ancestry, in a single electoral college.
 Speaking for the Provisional Government of the Algerian Republic (the political arm of the FLN), Ferhat Abbas called for a boycott of the referendum, as did 16 retired French generals and factions among the pied noir (French settler) community opposed to independence.
 Self-determination was approved by 75% of voters overall and 69.5% in Algeria.
 The government reported voter turnout of 92.2%.
 Other sources claim that four out of ten of the individuals in France and Algeria entitled to vote abstained.

 Following the outcome of the referendum, Michel Debré's government started secret negotiations with the GPRA.
 On 25 January 1961 Col. Antoine Argoud visited with Premier Debré and threatened him with a coup directed by a "colonels' junta"; the French Army was in no way disposed to let the French Algerian départements created in 1848 after the 1830 conquest become independent.